A teacher’s guide to parents’ evening: questions & tips

 Here are some top tips for getting the most out of your parents’ evening:

-- If your child is older and it is appropriate, you might want to involve them in the discussion about their attainment and progress.
+- If your child is older and it is appropriate, you might want to involve them in the discussion about their attainment, progress and areas for development.
 This will help them to feel involved in their learning and empower them with the confidence to make decisions about their future education.

 - Letting your child’s teacher know what’s going on outside of school, such as a change in family circumstances or anything that may be worrying your child, is really helpful.
 You are not obliged to talk about anything that you don’t feel comfortable sharing, but the school will appreciate any information that may be impacting your child’s learning.